-This user-friendly, web-based quick reference matrix is intended to direct air agency staff and other interested persons to specific information and guidance related to exceptional events demonstrations.
+This user-friendly quick-reference guide for exceptional events demonstrations is intended to direct air agency staff and other interested persons to specific information and guidance related to exceptional events demonstrations.
 The matrix pairs event and pollutant combinations (x-axis) with current Exceptional Events Rule criteria (y-axis).
 Each cell contains links that direct the user to specific example analyses or language that may be used in Exceptional Events Demonstrations.
 EPA expects to update this matrix as additional information (rule revisions, guidance, demonstrations) become available.

 Examples of Reviewed Exceptional Event Submissions

 This exceptional events submissions table provides examples of air agency-submitted and EPA concurred exceptional events demonstration packages along with the accompanying EPA concurrence letters and supporting analyses.
 EPA expects to update this table as additional demonstrations become available.